OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ##### 5.4.5.5.
 Dark Patterns

-> "Dark patterns are design elements that deliberately **obscure**, mislead, coerce and/or deceive website visitors into making unintended and possibly harmful choices."
+> Dark patterns are design elements that deliberately **obscure**, mislead, coerce and/or deceive website visitors into making unintended and possibly harmful choices.
 > <cite>[Misha Ketchell - The Conversation](https://theconversation.com/what-are-dark-patterns-an-online-media-expert-explains-165362)</cite>

 The friction added to installing Web Apps by hiding away installation options, preventing the installation from other "browsers" and the clear preference shown to native apps through Smart Banners and App Clips are arguably [dark patterns](https://theconversation.com/what-are-dark-patterns-an-online-media-expert-explains-165362) and can completely hobble developers' attempts to provide apps to their users through the open web.